 I study the ecology and evolution of early hominins in Africa.
 Most projects are focused on understanding past changes in the environments and diets of fossil hominins, primates, and other mammals using stable isotopes.
 Complementary isotope studies of modern African ecosystems play an important role in my approach to paleoecology.
 Main research areas are described in more detail below.

 We are establishing a new lab - the Isotopic Paleoecology Laboratory - at the University of Oregon.
 The space is almost ready and we’ll soon be up and running.
 We will be working on a wide range of materials, including teeth, hair, plants, and soils, with a focus on the analysis of tooth enamel.
 We have laser ablation system for in situ microsampling of teeth.
-Stay tuned for details on instrumentation, which will be housed in the Stable Isotope Laboratory in the Department of Earth Sciences, but for now check out the isotope lab website to see current capabilities.
+No website yet, but stay tuned for details on instrumentation.
+For now check out the existing isotope lab website to see current capabilities.

 My research is focused on investigating the evolution of diet variability among early hominins in eastern Africa, as well as relationships between diet and environmental change.
 The aim of ongoing laser ablation microsampling of fossil teeth is to understand seasonal-scale changes in diet during the lifetimes of individual hominins.
 The project is currently funded by the UK’s Natural Environment Research Council (“A diet for all seasons: the role of intra-annual variability in the evolution of hominin diet in East Africa”).

 I am interested in the role of climatic and ecological change in human evolution.
 My work relies on isotopes in fossil teeth and sediments to study hominin environments in Africa over the last 6 million years.
 Current projects are focused on reconstructing herbivore diets, aridity, and seasonality at fossil and archaeological sites in the Lake Turkana and Lake Victoria regions.